kmegoryc/supercube/src/pages/index.md

       ensures even coverage and proper exposure for every mask.

-      **In as little as 5 minutes*** you can **decontaminate up to 32 masks**, close to point-of-care, with no additional equipment or chemicals.
+      <p>**In as little as 5 minutes*** you can **decontaminate up to 32 masks**, close to point-of-care, with no additional equipment or chemicals.
 Supercube is **simple to operate and is priced at a fraction of the cost of similar units**.
 We want to make Supercube accessible to everyone.
 Whether you are a firefighter in rural Nebraska or a critical care nurse in New York City, you deserve safe and effective PPE.

-      \*Pro model, standard model time is ~40 minutes.
+      \*Pro model, standard model time is ~40 minutes.</p>
     section_id: why
   - type: section_features
     title: ""